javascriptpoet/notes/webDev/projects/satelliteReact/daily/general.md

 i just realized why i was so driven to develop it at the expense of the rest of the project. but not really, its paying off huge. i ended up rebuilding my universe, myself, the way i code.
 And i'm aboutto  unleash that new self on the unsuspecting project.
 It stands not a chance, against one liner lance.

 i speak recursor, a funky dialect of es6 js.

+#Jan 08, 17
+##yes. i found THE exact footprint of my confusion.
+Bull spot 100%.
+Its bootstrapping of a recursive process.
+One or two steps into it and i'm too deep into the rabbit hole.
+I was doing it all wrong.
+I was trying to manage the whole tail of recursion thru bootstrap. now i have an extremely simple set of rules and syntax to do it by habit.
+THAT is the part i was missing.
+Wow.
+I just resolved the next would be dive into yet another infinite hole in 2 mins instead of days.
+There is no other sources of confusion.
+I'm free of that fucking scourge.
+DAMN, bro. a few weeks ago, i went on that desperate quest to help myself out of a nagging sense of confusion that was buzzing over me like a swarm of hornets over an innocent jar of honey.
+I thought up of an abstraction that would be a lot of work to implement but was promising with a huge payoff or a huge waste of time.
+It just payed off.
+Damn.

+I'm afraid to jinx it but the scoping abstraction is the right one.
+Its taking me exactly to the places i always wanted to and new i could go.